ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/README.md

 Milestone 0 is captured in `docs/milestone-0-decisions.md`.
 It resolves the product, security, workflow, retention, authorization, queue/worker, and acceptance-criteria decisions that were intentionally left open during planning.

 Milestone 1 establishes a reproducible local development environment based on a VS Code Development Container and Docker Compose.
+Its workspace toolchain and Azurite services have been verified; final SQL Server and complete smoke-test verification remains pending on a supported x64 host.

 ## Repository layout